 Personal guarantees are standard for start-ups and small businesses that lack sufficient credit history.
 Most lenders will also require a personal guarantee if your business is applying for an unsecured loan.
 Any late payments or defaults your business accrues will have a significant impact on your credit.

-How You Resolve the Default
+3. How You Handle the Loan Default

 When creditors are unable to deal with your insolvent company, they might turn to your assets.
 This forces many business owners also to declare personal bankruptcy.